-Expanded shale has good insulating properties, increases soil porosity, absorbs 38% of its weight in water, conservatively last for years (decades) in the soil, does not change pH, it is environmentally friendly, essentially a renewable resource, improves drainage and aeration (retains 30% air space), non-toxic, odor less, 100% inert, inorganic so it does not decompose and go away, will not compress, degrade or decompose, does not react with chemicals, it is light weight and easy to handle, economical and is readily available.
+Expanded shale has good insulating properties, increases soil porosity, absorbs 38% of its weight in water, conservatively last for years (decades) in the soil, does not change pH, is environmentally friendly, is essentially a renewable resource, improves drainage and aeration (retains 30% air space), is non-toxic, odor- less, 100% inert, inorganic so it does not decompose and go away.
+It also will not compress, degrade or decompose, does not react with chemicals, is light weight and easy to handle, and it is economical and readily available.

 As a result it now is used in the higher quality soil mixes for containers as over watering causes more plant death than any other cause.
 It has been used for a general soil conditioner, soil amendments for turf (lawns, athletic fields, polo fields, horse tracks), and as a decorative ground cover.
 It is also used for a mud blocker (horse stalls, pens, walkways, walking trails, and running tracts).
-It is used in hydroponics as it has a large amount of surface area for beneficial bacteria.
-It is used in all forms of structural soils and as a backfill and drainage material.
-It is used as filter material and in potting mixes as it does not deteriorate like vermiculite or decompose like peat moss.
-When used in a soil mix it has been shown that plants have increased roots and root development hence they grow quicker and are generally healthier.
+Additionally, it is used in hydroponics as it has a large amount of surface area for beneficial bacteria.

+It is useful in all forms of structural soils and as a backfill and drainage material.
+It is valuable as filter material and in potting mixes as it does not deteriorate like vermiculite or decompose like peat moss.
+When used in a soil mix it has been shown that plants have increased roots and root development, hence they grow quicker and are generally healthier.